Image

 A fire station at the heart of the community

-The redevelopment of the fire station will deliver meaningful benefits to the local community by creating accessible, modern and dynamic spaces that can be utilised for a variety of community purposes.
-From hosting community meetings and educational sessions to supporting local initiatives and events, the station will be positioned as a hub for connection and collaboration.
+From hosting community meetings and educational sessions to supporting local initiatives and events, the station is now positioned as a hub for connection and collaboration.
 These shared spaces aim to strengthen community ties, promote social value, and ensure the station serves not just as an emergency service but as a trusted and inclusive resource for local people.